Astor63/BL2-Mods/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Moxxi Edition v1.0.4/ReadMe.md

   - FireMode upgraded to shoot the Pocket Rocket GyroJet Explosive bullet.
   - The speed from the GyroJet Explosive bullet is 20x faster when fired by a SMG than a pistol (but it's still 20% slower than a normal bullet fired by a SMG)
   - Shot two GyroJet explosive bullet simultaneously for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
-  - Explosion Radius increased by 50%.
   - Impact Explosion boosted by Grenade Damage.
-  - Firing Mode Sound upgraded to GyroJet Explosive bullet sound (less Ratatatatatata and more Kaboom)
+  - Firing Mode Sound upgraded to GyroJet Explosive bullet sound.
 - As usual for the Vanilla Moxxi weapons, this Moxxi SMG will give you the benefice of:
   - 70% Critical hit bonus
   - 2.5% lifesteal on damage dealt.